What to See in Maremma ❤️ Top 10

 7. Isola del Giglio

 Like a pearl in an oyster, the small island of Giglio lies cradled by warm blue seas in the southern corner of the Tuscan Archipelago.
-The mild climate of the Giglio, the uncontaminated nature and the crystal clear waters, emerald color, offer unforgettable holidays all year round.
+The mild climate of the Giglio, the uncontaminated nature, the crystal-clear water and the emerald color offer unforgettable holidays all the year.

 Where to stay: Farm Holidays nearby Isola del Giglio

 The enchanting Cascatelle di Saturnia (or Cascate del Mulino) are an expanse of small natural pools carved into the limestone rock, where hot and sulphurous water, rich in therapeutic properties, flows all year around 37 °.
 Also called Cascate del Mulino, they are actual free spas, accessible for free all year round, even at night.

 ➡️ Cascate del Mulino, Free thermal baths of Saturnia

 Castiglione della Pescaia is gathered between the blue sea and the green hills.
 The village is an ancient fishing village, as the name of Pescaia has handed down, and in the picturesque port-canal there are pleasure boats of all kinds and every evening the fishing boats dock with their darting load.
 Perched on a spur of Monte Petriccio, the ancient medieval village develops closed by a formidable city wall with towers, portals and a 15th century castle.

 ➡️ Castiglione della Pescaia: a place with enchanting beaches